TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 git pull <remote-fork> <remote-branch>
 ```

-*Note:* You should regularly check that your branches are updated, and pull if they are not, in order to avoid major conflicts later on.
+:arrow_right: *Note:* You should regularly check that your branches are updated, and pull if they are not, in order to avoid major conflicts later on.

+---

 #### git push